TheSpaghettiProgrammer/Lua/addons/RegimeTracker/README.md

 1. **Mob Death Detection**: Monitors incoming game packets to detect when mobs are killed
 2. **Chat Message Monitoring**: Listens for regime progress messages in chat for automatic updates
-3. **Family Lookup**: Queries the InfoBar database to get the family of the killed mob
+3. **Family Lookup**: Queries the InfoBar database to get the family of the last killed mob
-4. **Progress Tracking**: If the mob family matches the current regime, progress is incremented
+4. **Progress Tracking**: Automatically updates progress based on chat messages
 5. **Status Updates**: Progress messages are displayed and saved
 6. **Auto-Detection**: Can automatically detect new regimes when selected from grounds tomes